FAP Discovery Call Script

 Great.

-*Remember to show compassion & Empathy while Homeowner answers questions & explains their situation.
+*Remember to show compassion & empathy while homeowner answers.

-How long have you been in Foreclosure… or When was the last time you made a payment that was accepted by your lender? <Add Response to Notes>
+How long have you been in foreclosure… or when was the last time you made a payment that was accepted by your lender?

 You:

-Oh wow… I’m so sorry you went through that.
+Oh wow… I’m really sorry you went through that.

 Homeowner: